UnexpectedMaker/manual_pnp_turntable/README.md

 # Printing The 3D Pieces

+### NOTE: The main parts for this turntable require a 3D printer with a print bed of 200mm x 200mm or larger.

 There are 3 main 3d printed pieces that make up the turntable, plus some extras.

 ## turntable_V3_base.stl